tgirke/rcf/alerts.md

 ## Scheduled exceptions and downtimes

-We have scheduled an HPCC Cluster Maintenance Shutdown for Friday, March 1st.
+We have scheduled an HPCC Cluster Maintenance Shutdown for Friday, Aug 23, 2019.
 This will require a shutdown of ALL services: Slurm (queuing system), hosted websites, virtual environments/machines, storage systems, backup systems, and network services.
 We ask that you please make sure that you do not have any jobs running in the queue, and that you completely logout of the cluster (pigeon, pelican, globus) before the shutdown.
+Status: completed.
+For user changes related to this maintenance please see [here](https://hpcc.ucr.edu/changes).

 ### Purpose: